eslam-gomaa/kptop/docs/index.md

 Allowing you to create your own custom CLI dashboards & CLI commands with custom layouts, variables, CLI arguments !

+**KPtop has been refactored to work as a general CLI monitoring tool, deprecating all hardcoded metrics & dashboards. 🚀**

 <br>

 # Motivation